 Notes on insect growth regulators used in pear IPM

 Spirotetramat (Ultor, Movento).
 Time Ultor applications after petal fall, when the canopy is well developed, but leaves have not hardened off.
 A second application 14 days after the first is generally helpful.
 This material is systemic.
 It kills feeding nymphs and must be applied before eggs hatch.
+Combinations with oil help with penetration into the plant.
 Selective on pear psylla; compatible with natural enemies.

 Pyriproxyfen (Esteem 35WP) Pyriproxyfen needs to be timed with adults just before they lay eggs.
 In the first generation this generally coincides with budburst and a second application near 350 PDD (popcorn).
 It will not kill adults or prevent egg lay, but will cause adults to lay infertile eggs.
 Selective; compatible with pear psylla natural enemies.